-7. Suspension from school: Suspension from school is a severe penalty, which may be imposed only upon students who are insubordinate, disorderly, illegal, violent or disruptive, or whose conduct otherwise endangers the safety, morals, health or welfare of others.
-The

-Board retains its authority to suspend students, but places primary responsibility for the suspension of students with the superintendent and the building principals.
+• Suspension from school: Suspension from school is a severe penalty, which may be imposed only upon students who are insubordinate, disorderly, illegal, violent or disruptive, or whose conduct otherwise endangers the safety, morals, health or welfare of others.
+The Board retains its authority to suspend students, but places primary responsibility for the suspension of students with the superintendent and the building principals.
 Any staff member may recommend to the superintendent or the principal that a student be suspended.
 All staff members must immediately report and refer a violent student to the principal or the superintendent for a violation of the code of conduct.
 All recommendations and referrals shall be made in writing unless the conditions underlying the recommendation or referral warrant immediate attention.
 In such cases a written report is to be prepared as soon as possible by the staff member recommending the suspension.
 Suspension - The continuous education of any student is essential.
 However, students MAY be suspended up to five consecutive days from required attendance for one or more of the following reasons:

 - a.
 Truancy, excessive tardiness.

 - b.
 Widespread abuse of existing rules and regulation.

 - c.
-Conduct which endangers the safety, health, morals, or welfare of other students and teachers.
+Conduct which endangers the safety, health, morals, or welfare of other students, staff, and others.

 - d.
 Chronic insubordination.

 - e.
 Chronic use of profanity.

 - f.
 Possession, use, sale, or distribution of tobacco products, drugs, synthetic drugs, look-a-like drugs, electronic cigarettes, or alcoholic beverages on school property or at school sponsored events.

-- g.
+- q.
 Vandalism.

 - h.
 Theft.

 - i.
 Fighting.

 - j.
 Sexual activity on school property or at school events.

+- k.
+Refusal to comply with the reasonable request of an administrator.